 - Alcohol-related offenses (examples: drunk and disorderly, public intoxication, providing alcohol to minors)

-Illegal actions are categorized generally in to misdemeanors and felonies according to how they appear in penal code, vehicle code or health and safety codes (which applies to drug offenses).
+Illegal actions are categorized generally into misdemeanors and felonies according to how they appear in the penal code.
 The seriousness of the crime is a primary decider if the criminal charges are a misdemeanor or a felony.

 Misdemeanors are more serious than petty offenses but are less serious than felonies.
 Sometimes the dollar value involved in the crime determines which criminal category that the charges are placed.
 For example, stealing property of a small value would be a misdemeanor, but stealing property worth a higher amount would be a felony.

 Everyone has rights, even those who have been charged with or accused of a crime.
-The rights include:
+Their rights include:

 - Miranda rights-which are read to an individual upon arrest and remind the individual of his or her right to have an attorney present for questioning and the right to remain silent, among other rights